sdias/win-10-virtual-desktop-enhancer/README.md

 - Extra customizable keyboard shortcuts to switch or move a window to a different desktop.
 - Custom wallpaper per virtual desktop (either a picture or a solid color).
-- Current desktop indicator on the tray area.
+- Current desktop indicator in the tray area.
 - Custom desktop names
 - Tooltips showing the desktop name when switching desktops